-Students may choose to pursue a concentration pathway within the Liberal Arts and Sciences Degree.
 Pathway courses are taken as part of the open elective course requirements of the degree.
-Successful completion of a pathway will be indicated on the student transcript as a Concentration in the selected path.
+Successful completion of a pathway will be indicated on the transcript as a Concentration in the selected path.

 Please note that Pathway Electives cannot be used to satisfy General Education Requirements.
 The following Concentration Pathways are available:

-- Liberal Arts & Sciences A.A.: Biology (for Biology: Pre-Professional, or for Biology: Science) - Liberal Arts & Sciences A.A.: Chemistry (for Chemistry: Science) - Liberal Arts & Sciences A.A.: Communication - Liberal Arts & Sciences A.A.: English - Liberal Arts & Sciences A.A.: History
+- Liberal Arts & Sciences A.A.: Biology

+- Liberal Arts & Sciences A.A.: Communication

+- Liberal Arts & Sciences A.A.: English

+- Liberal Arts & Sciences A.A.: Exploratory

+- Liberal Arts & Sciences A.A.: History

+- Liberal Arts & Sciences A.A.: Pre-Radiologic Technology Transfer

+- Liberal Arts & Sciences A.A.: Self Design

-Liberal Arts & Sciences (A.A.): Biology Concentration Pathways
+Liberal Arts & Sciences (A.A.): Biology Concentration